 One of the most discussed and debated Cancer issues is late diagnosis.
 Cyberspace is full of disturbing stories and many different cancers are involved.
-Some cancers are notoriously difficult to diagnose meaning that awareness and education needs to extend from the general population into healthcare professionals at all levels.
-The latter is a challenge as first line physicians battle to deal with thousands of different conditions many of which have similar presentations.
+Some cancers are notoriously difficult to diagnose, meaning that awareness and education needs to extend from the general population to healthcare professionals at all levels.
+The latter is a challenge as first-line physicians battle to deal with thousands of different conditions, many of which have similar presentations.
 Neuroendocrine Neoplasms have a record of being difficult to diagnose which often leads to late diagnosis.
-Moreover, due to their often silent nature, a late diagnosis is often a default scenario as no intervention was possible without a symptomatic patient.
+Moreover, due to their often-silent nature, a late diagnosis is often a default scenario as no intervention was possible without a symptomatic patient.

 As a result of the under-diagnosing and under-reporting, it’s not as ‘rare’ as we have been consistently told.
 For example, in UK, the latest figures from Public Health England indicate an annual incidence rate of 9/100,000 – to put that into perspective, one patient every 2 hours and above the rare threshold of 5/100,000.
 In USA, the latest SEER database figures indicate that the prevalence figure extrapolated to 2017 has accelerated beyond 200,000, a key threshold figure.
-Eminent NET specialists in USA are now saying it’s not rare and one centre is even suggesting there are 200,000 undiagnosed cases in that country, also adding that the autopsy rate of (so-called) ‘carcinoid‘ finds is four times higher than the documented diagnosis figure.
+Eminent NEN specialists in USA are now saying it’s not rare and one centre is even suggesting there are 200,000 undiagnosed cases in that country, also adding that the autopsy rate of (so-called and now outdated) ‘carcinoid‘ finds is four times higher than the documented diagnosis figure.
 And I can almost guarantee you that Small Cell Lung Cancer (a Neuroendocrine Carcinoma) is being excluded from many data gathering exercises.
-For example, the declared incidence rate for this type of cancer varies between 10-15% of ALL Lung Cancer (14% of all cancer).
-The other really important point is that the rise in incidence rates is said to be partly due to the number of early stage diagnosis – this is good news as the earlier the diagnosis, the more chance of a curative scenario.
+For example, the declared incidence rate for this type of cancer varies between 10-15% of ALL Lung Cancer.
+The other really important point is that the rise in incidence rates is said to be partly due to the number of early-stage diagnosis (which includes incidental diagnosis due to imaging improvements) – this is good news as the earlier the diagnosis, the more chance of a curative scenario.

 Even the results from the largest and latest data analysis ever conducted are said to have understated the true figures.